- Blind Low Vision NZ Guide Dogs and COVID-19

-- All Fundraisers read and sign an updated COVID policy so they understand all requirements they are to adhere to, during level 2, 2.5 and 3.2.
+- All Fundraisers have been briefed on the COVID policy so they understand all requirements they are to adhere to, during all traffic light settings.

 - Fundraisers are given regular Health and Safety briefing during this time to ensure policies are clear and updated as required and have completed the PFRA online CovidSAFE training module before returning to work.

 - Fundraisers must adhere to social distancing requirements.
-They must stand 2 meters back wherever possible at all times.
+They must stand 1 metre back wherever possible at all times.

-- All fundraisers have masks and wear them whenever required by the current traffic light setting, particularly where social distancing of 2 meters is not possible.
+- All fundraisers have masks and wear them whenever required by the current traffic light setting, particularly where social distancing of 1 metre is not possible.

 - Fundraisers offer contact tracing to any member of the public via the NZ Covid-19 Tracker QR Code – the code is specific to each team working together in a suburb.

 - Fundraisers keep a record of all addresses visited to assist with contact tracing.

-- There will be no handout of collateral to people at the door during alert level 2-3.2.
+- There will be no handout of collateral to people at the door during current Orange Traffic Light settings.

 - All fundraisers carry hand sanitiser and iPads are wiped down after each use.

-- If someone is sick, they are required to stay home, without exception and follow the Healthline advice re COVID -19 testing.
+- If someone is sick, they are required to stay home, without exception and follow the Healthline advice regarding COVID-19 testing.

 How do I identify Blind Low Vision NZ fundraisers?

 Legitimate Blind Low Vision NZ face to face fundraisers will:

-- Be wearing an official red vest displaying the Blind Low Vision NZ Guide Dogs logo.
+- Be wearing an official orange vest displaying the Blind Low Vision NZ logo.